AI Onboarding: How Small Businesses Use Artificial Intelligence to Onboard New Hires

 These seven use cases represent the highest-value applications of AI onboarding technology for businesses with 5 to 50 employees.
 Each is grounded in what the technology actually does today, not theoretical future capability.

 The use cases above reflect what is available in modern AI onboarding platforms at small business price points.
 The frontier capabilities (sophisticated retention prediction, advanced adaptive learning paths) are still primarily enterprise features.
 The core value (plan generation, task assignment, question answering, compliance tracking, and digital paperwork) is fully available and functional in tools priced under $200 per month.
 For the retention context that makes this investment worthwhile, research from Work Institute shows 75% of voluntary departures are preventable, and 34% of early departures cite poor onboarding as a contributing factor.
-For the complete onboarding checklist that AI tools use as the foundation for generated plans, that guide covers every task from offer acceptance through Day 90.
-For how the new hire's experience in the first week connects to long-term retention, the first day onboarding guide covers the specific actions that set the right foundation.

 How an AI Onboarding Wizard Works: From Job Description to Complete Plan